AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_4/Unit10.md

 **What is Recursion?**

-**Recursion** is when a function calls **itself** to solve a problem.

-It is a clever way of breaking down big problems into smaller ones.
-Imagine you have a set of **Russian nesting dolls**.
-You open the biggest one, and inside is another doll.
-Then you open that one, and there’s another one… and so on.
-Eventually, you reach the tiniest doll that doesn’t open.
-Recursion works like that — each step opens a smaller version of the same problem, until it reaches the **base case** (the smallest, simplest version that doesn't need any more steps).

-**Programming Example: Factorial**

-Let’s say you want to find the **factorial** of a number — written like this:
+Recursion is when a method calls itself to solve a problem.
+A helpful way to think about recursion is to imagine a task that repeats in smaller and smaller versions of itself.
+Each step solves a piece of the problem and passes the rest along.
+A classic analogy is Russian nesting dolls.
+You open one doll to find a smaller one inside, and keep going until you reach the smallest doll that cannot be opened.
+That smallest doll is where the process stops.

+In recursion:

+Each “smaller doll” is a recursive call The smallest doll is the base case **The Two Key Parts:**

+Every recursive method must have:

+1. **Base Case** (Stopping Point)
+This is the condition where the method stops calling itself.
+Without it, the program would run forever (and crash).

+2. **Recursive Case** (The Work)
+This is where the method:

+A small part of the problem Calls itself with a smaller input.

+***Example:*** **Factorial**

+The factorial of a number means multiplying it by all smaller positive integers.

-`5! = 5 × 4 × 3 × 2 × 1 = 120`
+5! = 5 × 4 × 3 × 2 × 1 = 120

+**Recursive Thinking**

+Instead of doing it all at once, think like this:

+5! = 5 × 4!
+4! = 4 × 3!
+3! = 3 × 2!
+2! = 2 × 1!
+1! = 1 ← base case

 Using recursion: